OLIVE16/website/labs/6/README.md

 #####__**Technical Approach: ROS Implementation**__
 ######*Tanya Smith*

 We implemented our path planning algorithms as nodes publishing trajectories between waypoints.
 Our pure pursuit controller subscribed to both these trajectories and the localization data given by the particle filter from the staff solution for Lab 5 in order to publish drive commands for the robot.
 The interaction of these publishers and subscribers is shown below in the node graph in Figure 10.
-Demonstrations of the path planning and trajectory following working together in simulation and real life are shown in Figures 11a and 11b, respectively.
+Demonstrations of the path planning and trajectory following working together in simulation and real life are shown in Figure 11 below.

 <img src="media/figure10.png" width="600"></img>

 ***Figure 10 - Graph of Nodes and Topics for ROS Implementation*** *The organization of ROS publishers and subscribers for path planning, localization, and trajectory following is shown by this graph of nodes and topics.*

-***11a***
 <iframe src="https://drive.google.com/file/d/19iqWuHVJ0Ik4cf2kCjjanc7TsXZ0mVLb/preview" width="640" height="480"></iframe>

-***11b***
-<<iframe src="https://drive.google.com/file/d/1bh8LZbbLCR2OnO8P4FVU5XXgPir8t6bL/preview" width="640" height="480"></iframe>
+<iframe src="https://drive.google.com/file/d/1bh8LZbbLCR2OnO8P4FVU5XXgPir8t6bL/preview" width="640" height="480"></iframe>

-***Figure 11 - Path Planning and Trajectory Tracking on the Racecar*** *11a shows the simulated racecar planning and following a trajectory around the Stata basement loop.
-11b shows the real racecar doing the same.*
+***Figure 11 - Path Planning and Trajectory Tracking on the Racecar*** *The top video shows the simulated racecar planning and following a trajectory around the Stata basement loop.
+The bottom video shows the real racecar doing the same.*

 ## **Experimental Evaluation**
 ### *Jordan Gamble*